Pingers62/Gas-Cylinder-level-Monitor/README.md

 # Gas-Cylinder-level-Monitor
-This project was created out of the need to monitor the amount of gas left in the cylinders at my caravan.
+This project was created out of the need to monitor the amount of gas left in the cylinders at my caravan but it could be adapted to many other requirements 9patio heaters, animal feed store etc etc - basically anything that can be measured by weight (max is approx 200Kg with code changes).
 I have used a Wemos D1 Mini micro controller and a 1.8" TFT display to provide a visual representation of the gas level.

 The project uses 4 x 50 Kg load cells connected to a HX711 board. and works by calculating the weight of the gas within the bottle (Total weight of gas bottle - Tare weight of gas bottle = gas weight).